-- Eat a diet high in protein and calories (energy). - Eat small meals or snacks more often if you have trouble eating a full meal. - Drink calorie-rich fluids such as milk, milkshakes, smoothies or juice.
+- Eat small meals or snacks more often if you have trouble eating a full meal. - Drink calorie-rich and nourishing fluids such as milk, milkshakes or smoothies.
 Your dietitian may recommend supplement drinks that are high in protein and calories. - If you have a sore throat, avoid foods that scratch or burn it such as citrus, vinegar, chips or toast.